coalesceio/Streams-and-Task-Nodes/README.md

 #### Work With Task Deployment Parameters

-The Stage with Task includes an environment parameter that allows you to specify a different warehouse used to run a task in different environments.
+The Work with Task includes an environment parameter that allows you to specify a different warehouse used to run a task in different environments.

 The parameter name is `targetTaskWarehouse` and the default value is `DEV ENVIRONMENT`.